kyuthewise/yapper/README.md

-Yapper is tiny social media app which includes all the fundementals.
+Yapper is a tiny social media app that includes all the fundamental features.

 ## Features